-Solar roof panels are an increasingly familiar sight.
+Solar cells, an increasingly familiar sight.

 Energy efficiency is a central objective for 2020.
-It is key to achieving our long term energy and climate goals and the most cost-effective way to:
+It is key to achieving our long-term energy and climate goals and the most cost-effective way to

 To increase efficiency, the EU is focusing on public transport and the construction industry, where potential for savings is highest.
 In addition, smart meters and EU energy labels for household appliances help consumers keep their energy use down.